MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 ### The assisted setup guide

-The assisted setup guide consists of up to 6 pages that take you through the process of connecting your solution to the Business Central cloud tenant.
+The assisted setup guide consists of up to six pages that take you through the process of connecting your solution to the Business Central cloud tenant.

 1. Welcome and Consent page